makmac213/react-todo-test-mark-allan/README.md

 - Node + Yarn installed globally
 - A code editor of your choice

-The test could take up to 90 minutes, when you've completed the above setup, and have the time available, request access to the code from OpenSolar.
-Once access is provided a response from the candidate is expected within the 90 minute timeframe.
 Information about the required tasks is included in the repositories README file.

 ## Tasks